catinsurance/realistic-depth-of-field/README.md

 ## Installation

-Download the file to your computer and import to Roblox.
+Download the file to your computer (or alternatively get it from the Roblox catalog [here](https://www.roblox.com/library/6672922371/Realistic-Depth-Of-Field)) and import to Roblox.
 A link to get it from the Roblox catalog will be available soon.
 After you have installed it and imported it to Roblox Studio, place it somewhere that a local script can access.
 For this example, I'll be using *ReplicatedStorage.*

 ```lua